VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: Abstract

 \section{Abstract}

 In recent years, the rapid development of deep learning technology has brought new prospects to the field of vulnerability detection.
-Many vulnerability detection methods involve converting source code into images for detection, yet they often overlook the quality of the generated images.
-Due to the fact that vulnerability images lack clear and continuous contours, unlike images used in object detection, Convolutional Neural Networks (CNNs) tend to lose semantic information during the convolution and pooling processes.
-Therefore, this paper proposes a pixel row oversampling method based on code line concatenation to generate more continuous code features, addressing the issue of discontinuity in code image coloration.Building upon these contributions, we propose the vulnerability detection system VulMCI and conduct tests on the SARD and NVD datasets.
-Experimental results demonstrate that VulMCI outperforms seven state-of-the-art vulnerability detectors (namely Checkmarx, FlawFinder, RATS, VulDeePecker, SySeVR, VulCNN, and Devign).
-Compared to other image-based methods, VulMCI shows improvements in various metrics, including a 2.877\% increase in True Positive Rate (TPR), a 5.446\% increase in True Negative Rate (TNR), and a 5.91\% increase in Accuracy (ACC).
-On the NVD real-world dataset, VulMCI achieves an average accuracy of 5.162\%, confirming its value in practical vulnerability detection applications.
-We will share the source code of the paper on GitHub after it is accepted.
+Many vulnerability detection methods transform source code into images for detection, but they neglect the issue of image quality generation.
+Since vulnerability images do not possess clear and continuous contours like object detection images, Convolutional Neural Networks (CNNs) tend to lose semantic information during the convolution and pooling process.
+Therefore, this paper proposes a pixel row oversampling method based on code line concatenation to generate more continuous code features, addressing the problem of discontinuous colors in code images.
+The feasibility of the proposed method is theoretically analyzed and verified.
+Based on these efforts, we introduce the vulnerability detection system VulMCI, which is tested on two datasets, SARD and NVD.
+Experimental results demonstrate that VulMCI outperforms eight state-of-the-art vulnerability detectors (i.e., Checkmarx, FlawFinder, RATS, VulDeePecker, SySeVR, Devign, VulCNN, and AMPLE) in accuracy on the SARD dataset.
+Compared to other image-based methods, VulMCI shows improvements in all metrics, including a 19.82\% increase in True Positive Rate (TPR), a 4.95\% increase in True Negative Rate (TNR), and an 8.89\% increase in accuracy (ACC).
+On the NVD real-world dataset, VulMCI achieves an average accuracy of 90.41\%.